Semiring systems arising from hyperrings: Hypersystems

 The phase hyperfield coincides with the quotient hyperfield $\C/\R_{>0}$.
 It is not doubly distributive.
 The hypersystem $\overline{\Hy}$ contains only the points of $\Hy$, the elements of the form $a\boxplus b$ with $a,b\in S^1$, and subsets $C$ of $\Hy$, where either $C$ is an open half circle connecting an element $a\in S^1$ to $-a$ (which is obtained as the sum $a\boxplus b\boxplus (-a)$, where $b$ is inside the open arc $C$), or $C=\Hy$ (which is obtained as $a\boxplus b\boxplus (-a)\boxplus (-b)$).
 For example, $\{ \pm 1 \} \not\in \overline{\Hy}$.

-Since the phase hyperfield is not doubly distributive, the hypersystem $\overline{\Hy}$ is even not stable under the multiplication of \eqref{hypmul}.
-One can consider however the distributed hypersystem of $\Hy$, that is $(\overline{\Hy},\tT=\Hy\setminus\{0\}, (-),\preceq)$, with the multiplication $\odot$ defined in~\eqref{mult-doub}, which makes it a semiring system.
+The phase hyperfield is not doubly distributive.
+One can consider however the hypersystem of $\Hy$, that is $(\overline{\Hy},\tT=\Hy\setminus\{0\}, (-),\preceq)$, with the multiplication $\odot$ defined in~\eqref{mult-doub}, which makes it a semiring system.
 This semiring $\overline{\Hy}$ is isomorphic to the phase semiring defined in~\cite[Ex.\ 2.22]{AGG2}.
 Indeed, this semiring consists in the set $\mathcal C$ of closed convex cones of $\C$ (which are either the singleton $\{0\}$, the closed angular sectors between two half-lines with angle less or equal to $\pi$, the lines passing through $0$, or the set $\C$), in which the addition of two elements $C_1$ and $C_2$ is the convex hull of $C_1\cup C_2$, and their multiplication is the convex hull of the set of products of elements in $C_1$ and $C_2$.
 The isomorphism between $\Hy$ and $\C$ is obtained by the bijective map $i:\overline{\Hy}\to {\mathcal C},\; p\mapsto c$, where, for any element $p$ of $\overline{\Hy}$, $i(p)$ is the closed convex cone generated by $p$, and any element $c$ of $\mathcal C$, $i^{-1}(c)$ is the intersection of the relative interior of $c$ with $\Hy$. \end{example}